apache/jackrabbit-oak/oak-core/README.md

-The authenticated `ContentSession` gives you properly authorized access to the hierarchical content tree inside the repository through instances of the `ContentTree` interface.
-The `getCurrentContentTree()` method returns a snapshot of the current state of the content tree:
+The authenticated `ContentSession` gives you properly authorized access to the hierarchical content tree inside the repository through instances of the `Root` and `Tree` interfaces.
+The `getCurrentRoot()` method returns a snapshot of the current state of the content tree:

     ContentSession session = ...;
-    ContentTree tree = session.getCurrentContentTree();
+    Root root = session.getCurrentRoot();

-The returned `ContentTree` instance belongs to the client and its state is only modified in response to method calls made by the client. `ContentTree` instances are *not* thread-safe for write access, so writing clients need to ensure that they are not accessed concurrently from multiple threads.
+    Tree tree = root.getTree();

-`ContentTree` instances *are* however thread-safe for read access, so implementations need to ensure that all reading clients see a coherent state.
+The returned `Tree` instance belongs to the client and its state is only modified in response to method calls made by the client. `Tree` instances are *not* thread-safe for write access, so writing clients need to ensure that they are not accessed concurrently from multiple threads. `Tree` instances *are* however thread-safe for read access, so implementations need to ensure that all reading clients see a coherent state.

 Content trees are recursive data structures that consist of named properties and subtrees that share the same namespace, but are accessed through separate